koyeb/example-nestjs/README.md

 On the [Koyeb Control Panel](//app.koyeb.com/apps), click the **Create App** button to go to the App creation page.

-1. Select `GitHub` as the deployment method to use
+1. Select `GitHub` as the deployment method to use.
-2. In the repositories list, select the repository you just forked
+2. In the repositories list, select the repository you just forked.
-3. Specify the branch to deploy, in this case `main`
+3. Specify the branch to deploy, in this case `main`.
+4. Choose the builder for the repository.
+This repository can be built using buildpacks or a Dockerfile.
-4. Then, give your App a name, i.e `nestjs-on-koyeb`, and click **Create App.**
+5. Give your App a name, i.e `nestjs-on-koyeb`, and click **Deploy**.

-You land on the deployment page where you can follow the build of your NestJS application.
-Once the build is completed, your application is being deployed and you will be able to access it via `<YOUR_APP_NAME>-<YOUR_ORG_NAME>.koyeb.app`.
+You will be taken to the deployment page where you can follow the build of your NestJS application.
+Once the build is completed, your application will be deployed and you will be able to access it via `<YOUR_APP_NAME>-<YOUR_ORG_NAME>.koyeb.app`.

 ## Contributing

-If you have any questions, ideas or suggestions regarding this application sample, feel free to open an [issue](//github.com/koyeb/example-nestjs/issues) or fork this repository and open a [pull request](//github.com/koyeb/example-nestjs/pulls).
+If you have any questions, ideas or suggestions regarding this application sample, feel free to open an [issue](https://github.com/koyeb/example-nestjs/issues) or fork this repository and open a [pull request](https://github.com/koyeb/example-nestjs/pulls).

 ## Contact